DENSO AND TOYOTA Joint Privacy Notice for Data Collection Through ON-Board Cameras

 Please note that these rights might be limited under the applicable national data protection law and that we do not intend to identify you and may not be able to identify you.
 To learn more about these rights, please click on this link or scroll down to the Exhibit - Your Rights.
 Refer to section 1, above, to contact us to exercise your rights.

-You also have the right to lodge a complaint with a data protection supervisory authority.
+You may also have the right to lodge a complaint with a data protection supervisory authority.
+However, you do not have such right under the SFADP.

 5. How long do we keep your personal data?